Iran says it will enrich uranium to 60%, highest level ever

 Nuclear negotiator Abbas Araghchi, in Vienna to begin informal talks Tuesday night, made a point to make his announcement in English.

 “We believe this round of negotiations is the time for the U.S. to present a list and I hope that I can go back to Tehran with the list of sanctions which should be lifted,” Araghchi told Iranian state television’s English-language arm Press TV.
-“Otherwise, I don’t believe we can continue like this.
-Otherwise, it would be a waste of time.”
+“Otherwise, it would be a waste of time.”

-He said authorities would add another 1,000 centrifuges to Natanz as well.
+He said authorities would add another 1,000 “more-advanced” centrifuges to Natanz as well.

-“The damaged centrifuges in Natanz … would be replaced with more-advanced centrifuges and more-capable centrifuges,” he said.
-“We insist on what we have asked.
-All sanctions should be lifted, we verify and then we go back to full compliance if we are satisfied with the verification process.”

 Iran had been enriching up to 20% — even that was a short technical step to weapons-grade levels of 90%.